Hwa Rang Do: Origins

-Founding of the modern art
+Founding of the modern art (according to World Hwa Rang Do Association)

 The modern martial art of Hwa Rang Do was founded by two Korean brothers, Joo Bang Lee and Joo Sang Lee, who started their martial art training with their father who taught them Judo and Kumdo at a young age.
 In 1942, their father worked out a deal with a monk who was locally known as Suahm Dosa to educate his sons in traditional Korean cultural training.
 Suahm Dosa claimed to practice within a tradition that had its roots with the ancient Hwarang, which he called Um-Yang Kwon (음양권; 陰陽拳).
 (Note that "Dosa" is actually his title, not his name.
 It is roughly equivalent to "hermit sage expert".)
 Both Joo Bang Lee and his brother Joo Sang Lee trained with Suahm Dosa at the Sogwangsa Temple in the Kangwon Province (North Korea), before the breakout of the Korean War and they had to flee south to avoid the communist military.
 The Lee family relocated to Seoul and Suahm Dosa, according to the Lee family, relocated to Odae Mountain.

-The Lee brothers continued their training with Suahm Dossa when they could until around 1950 when their family moved further south to Daegu.
+The Lee brothers continued their training with Suahm Dosa when they could until around 1950 when their family moved further south to Daegu.
 Being too far away to continue their training, they began to be involved with the local martial art communities in the area.
 There, they met a martial artist named Choi Yong-sool, a practitioner of Daitō-ryū Aiki-jūjutsu and who is recognized as the father of modern Hapkido.
 They continued their training with Choi through the 1950s and became registered Hapkido instructors in Seoul in the early 1960s.
 It was also around 1960 when the Lee brothers became involved with Suh In-Hyuk, who is the founder of Kuk Sool Won.
 Their involvement with Suh In-Hyuk ended in the mid-'60s and the Lee brothers continued to work within the Hapkido community until 1968.

 In 1968, Suahm Dosa died and left the title of "Do Ju" to Joo Bang Lee, as well as designating him as the 58th successive holder of this title.
 The two brothers then took all their martial arts knowledge and generated the Hwa Rang Do syllabus.
 They established the name "Hwa Rang Do" as its own entity separate from their involvement with the Hapkido community (earlier versions of their school's name included Hwarang-Kwon and Hwarang-Hapkido) and they continued with their Hwarang teachings.
 In 1969, Joo Sang Lee moved to the United States to start a school and in 1972, Joo Bang Lee followed, taking the World Headquarters of Hwa Rang Do with him.